Interview with Jean-Pol Rihoux, expatriate in Brazil

 Yes, in everyday life with my wife.

-Have you adapted easily to your new Brazilian life?
+Have you adapted easily to your new life in Brazil?
 Do you socialize with other expatriates, French or otherwise?

-Adapting to life in Brazil was no problem at all.
-In Brussels, I used to socialize with Brazilians, and here in Goiânia, I have virtually no contact with other Europeans, nor do I seek any.
+Adapting to life in Brazil has been no problem at all.
+In Brussels, I hung out with Brazilians, and here in Goiânia, I have virtually no contact with other Europeans, nor do I seek any.
 I moved to Brazil to live with the locals.

 What cultural changes in everyday life have surprised you the most?

 Although Brazil is a blend of European, African and Amerindian cultures, the European contribution remains predominant, particularly in the South, South-East and Central-West regions.
-There’s no real culture shock for a European moving to Brazil, as there can be in Africa or Asia.
-Integrating in Brazil is no problem, especially as Brazilians are naturally welcoming and smiling.
+There is no real culture shock for a European settling in Brazil, as can be the case in Africa or Asia.
+Integrating in Brazil poses no problem, especially as Brazilians are naturally welcoming and smiling.

 You have a personal blog.
 Can you tell us about it?

 Do you plan to return to your home country one day?
-Why?
+Why or why not?

 What advice would you give to people looking to move to Brazil?

 Few foreigners live in Brazil.
-The country has a population of almost 215 million, of which less than 0.5% are foreigners, according to the latest official figures.
-With almost 25,000 people (including 19,000 on temporary contracts), the French make up the largest European contingent.
+The country’s 215 million inhabitants include less than 0.5% foreigners, according to the latest official figures.
+With almost 25,000 people (including 19,000 on a temporary basis), the French are Europe’s largest contingent.
 Brazil is also a very small international tourist destination.
 Did you know that in 2019 (before the COVID pandemic), only 6.3 million foreigners (mainly Argentinians) visited Brazil… that’s fewer visitors than in Belgium!
-I mention these figures so that future expatriates are well aware that everything in Brazil (homes, restaurants, hotels, stores…) is adapted to Brazilian tastes and expectations.
+I mention these figures so that future expatriates are well aware that everything in Brazil (housing, restaurants, hotels, stores…) is adapted to Brazilian tastes and expectations.
 And it’s best to learn to get by in Portuguese, as few people speak any other language.

 We also need to pay attention to one element that destabilizes the household budget and another that seriously affects it.